Rubber Roof Installation over gravel

 Rubber Roof Installation over a gravel roof video showing how we do it

 We have been installing rubber roofs over gravel for over 20 years.
 Every Modified Bitumen Torch Down Roof comes with a 40-year warranty.
-The gravel or stone that is between the old roof and the new rubber membrane we have installed, serve as an insulation.
+The gravel or stone that is between the old roof and the new rubber membrane we have installed, serves as insulation.
 The air trapped between the two roof layers makes an excellent insulator.

 Flat Roof Installation Choices of Material and Contractors